jenkins-x/jx-docs/content/en/docs/v3/develop/faq/_index.md

   * all secrets can be managed, versioned, stored and rotated using vault or your cloud providers native secret storage mechanism
   * the combination of git and your secret store means your cluster becomes ephemeral and can be recreated if required (which often can happen if using tools like Terraform to manage infrastructure and you change significant infrastructure configuration values like node pools, version, location and so forth)

-You can browse all the kubernetes resources in each namespace using the canonical layout in the `config-root` folder. e.g. all charts are versioned in git as follows:
+* its easier for developers to understand what is going on as you can browse all the kubernetes resources in each namespace using the canonical layout in the `config-root` folder. e.g. all charts are versioned in git as follows:

 ```bash
 config-root/